annakovesdi/eco-era-store/README.md

 **Webshop for handmade ecological baby/mama products.
 The website allows you to get to know the products, the philosophy, the policy in a simple and no-nonsense easily viewable site.
 Checkout for bought items is handled by stripe, static files storage by AWS and deployment/postgres database through Heroku.**

 <h2>UX</h2>
-The ideal visitor is a parent and/or menstruating person, is interested in zero-waste and ecological solutions for common day to day hygiene routines regarding these subjects, wants to support small businesses, loves handmade goods and would likes to shop online.
+The ideal visitor is a parent and/or menstruating person, is interested in zero-waste and ecological solutions for common day to day hygiene routines regarding these subjects, wants to support small businesses, loves handmade goods and would like to shop online.

 Visitors are likely coming from Instagram, are interested to see prices and 'taste the atmosphere'.